hcheung01/low_level_programming/0x17-dynamic_libraries/README.md

 ---
 File|Task
 ---|---
-holberton.h | header file with all function prototypes in this directory libholberton.so | dynamic library with all my functions holberton.h | primary header file with all function prototypes 1-create_dynamic_lib.sh | script to create library
+coding.h | header file with all function prototypes in this directory libcoding.so | dynamic library with all my functions coding.h | primary header file with all function prototypes 1-create_dynamic_lib.sh | script to create library

 ## Directories
 ---
 Directory Name | Description
 ---|---
-holbertonschool-low_level_programming/0x17-dynamic_libraries | all files for .so
+codingschool-low_level_programming/0x17-dynamic_libraries | all files for .so

 ## How to compile C files for dynamic library
 gcc -g -fPIC -Wall -Werror -Wextra -pedantic *.c -shared -o <libary.so>